tizzo/riker/README.md

 ## Beliefs

-1. All code should be easily testable and tested, even command line scripts
+1. All code should be easily testable and tested, even command line scripts.
-2. Dependency injection is a Good Idea™
+2. Dependency injection is a Good Idea™.
-3. Configuration should be
+3. Configuration should be injected and inherited
 4. Streams are the one true Node.js abstraction

 ## Why do we need yet another new CLI library?